BinitDOX/Manga-Colorizer/README.md

 6. Follow Step-0 of 'Client Usage Instructions | PC | Firefox' **but use either Private IP or ngrokURL**.
 7. Open any black-and-white mange page.
 8. Tap settings menu (3 dots), select Add-ons, select the colorizer extension.
-9. Input the server URL in the 'API URL' field, and go back.
+9. Input the server URL in the 'API URL' field.
-10. [TODO]
+10. Add the manga website in the list.
+11. Press 'Colorize!' and enjoy!.
 12. Unfortunately, only Step-8 has to be repeated at every chapter because of permission issues, so Kiwi Browser is recommended.

-## Client Usage Instructions | Android | Kiwi/Any-Chromium (\w extension) [TODO]:
+## Client Usage Instructions | Android | Kiwi/Any-Chromium (\w extension):
+1. First on PC Chrome, go to <a href="chrome://extensions/">extension</a> settings and click 'Pack extension' on top-left.
+2. Click browse, then navigate and choose the Frontend-Chrome folder and click 'Pack extension'.
-1. Move the 'Frontend-Chrome.crx' file in the Frontend-Chrome folder to your Android device.
+3. This will create a 'Frontend-Chrome.crx' file.
+Move this file to your android device.
-2. Install Kiwi browser on android from google playstore.
+4. Install Kiwi browser on android from google playstore.
-3. Open browser settings menu (3 dots), select 'Extensions', then select '+(from .zip / crx)' and browse for the 'Frontend-Chrome.crx' file.
+5. Open browser settings menu (3 dots), select 'Extensions', then select '+(from .zip / crx)' and browse for the 'Frontend-Chrome.crx' file.
-4. Toggle on the extension and accept the permissions.
+6. Toggle on the extension and accept the permissions.
-5. Follow Step-0 of 'Client Usage Instructions - PC - Chrome' **but use either Private IP or ngrokURL**.
+7. Follow Step-0 of 'Client Usage Instructions - PC - Chrome' **but use either Private IP or ngrokURL**.
-6. Open any black-and-white mange page.
+8. Open any black-and-white mange page.
-7. Tap settings menu, scroll down, select the colorizer extension.
+9. Tap settings menu (3 dots), scroll down, select the 'Manga-Colorizer' extension.
-8. Input the server URL in the 'API Base-URL', and go back.
+10. Input the server URL in the 'API Base-URL'.
-9. [TODO]
+11. Add the manga website in the list.
-10. Press 'Colorize!' and enjoy!.
+12. Press 'Colorize!' and enjoy!.

 ## Credits: